Digital mosaic of Aphrodite vibrant hues of Mediterranean beauty

 A Japanesque mosaic portrait of Japanese athlete Kana Ichikawa, 市川 華菜

-The Force of Style as a Statement
+The Statement of Her Style

 Mosaic illustration of Miuccia Prada's eyes, editorial illustration